viocost/obs-bus/README.md

 ## Channels
 Channel can be anything: number, string, object, array or another sender.

 Each sender represents its own channel.
-When messages are delivered and there are some objects subscribed to the sender of the message - the message will be delivered, and there is no need to explicitly specify a channel:
+When messages are delivered and there are some objects subscribed to the sender of the message - the message will be delivered while channel not explicitly provided:

 ```javascript